MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretStore/Unlock-SecretStore.md

 ### -PasswordTimeout

-This parameter takes a password timeout argument in seconds, and overrides the configuration password timeout value.
-The password timeout value remains in effect for the session until changed.
+Specifies how many seconds the **SecretStore** remains unlocked after authenticating with a password.
+This parameter overrides the configured password timeout value.
+After the timeout has elapsed, the current password value is invalidated for the session.
+Accessing the **SecretStore** after the timeout requires the password again.

 ```yaml
 Type: Int32